-There is no such thing as a straightforward trauma.
-This applies even more considering CPTSD.
+There is no such thing as a straightforward trauma and this applies even more when regarding CPTSD.
 Each and every trauma has its own complexity.
-Going through a car-accident seems simple to analyze but the nervous system’s responses are extremely rapid and complex.

 CPTSD and its Relationship to Childhood Trauma

-Most complex post-traumatic stress disorder is constituted of repeated exposure to traumatic events or episodes.
-And, often relates to childhood experiences.
-In other terminology; this kind of trauma is also referred to as developmental trauma disorder.
+Most complex post-traumatic stress disorder is caused by repeated exposure to traumatic events or episodes which often relate to childhood experiences.
+This kind of trauma might also referred to as developmental trauma disorder.

-Trauma has a certain set of defined reflexes, in terms of the nervous system and psychological responses.
+Trauma has a certain set of defined reflexes in terms of the nervous system and psychological responses.
 There is a sense of helplessness and loss of control which is infused with a core emotion of anger, sadness or fear.
-From from there on the surplus unrestrained energy further dissociates into a coping emotion and coping mechanisms.
+From there, the surplus of unrestrained energy further dissociates into a coping emotion and coping mechanisms.

-When we talk of multiple episodes and traumatic incidents, as in CPTSD, then you also get a variety of set survival reflexes imprinted into your nervous system and psyche.
+When we talk of multiple episodes and traumatic incidents, as in CPTSD, then you also get a variety of set survival reflexes imprinted onto your nervous system and psyche.

 How It Can Go from Bad to Worse: CPTSD